The Franchise King® | Learn How To Become A Franchisee

 Below, I’ve listed some derailments that you may have heard, or will hear…if you start looking into franchise business ownership.

-I heard ________ franchisees weren’t making any money.”
+I’ve heard ________ franchisees weren’t making any money these days.”

-I hear _____ ______ is having problems finding good locations.”
+I keep hearing _____ ______ is having problems finding good locations.”

 I hear that by the time you pay rent, payroll, and all the other stuff, there’s hardly anything left for you when you own a franchise.”

 Food franchises are a dime a dozen.
-I wouldn’t buy one.”
+I wouldn’t buy any of them.”

 Don’t tell them what you’re doing.
 Well, not specifically.

-It’s perfectly alright to share (with a few people that are close to you) your plans.
-Buying a franchise is big.
+However, it’s perfectly okay to share (with a few people close to you) your plans.
+After all, buying a franchise is big.
 It’s a major life decision, and it’s possibly a risky one.

 Here are 10 ways to lower your risk when buying a franchise.

-I’m thinking of becoming my own boss, and I’m going to learn about franchising and check out a few franchise opportunities.
+I’m thinking of becoming my own boss, so I’m going to learn about franchising.
+That means I’ll be checking out a few franchise opportunities.
 I’m not going to jump into anything.
 I’m just going to explore some ideas.
-I’ll give you some specifics if I find an opportunity that looks good.”
+I’ll give you some specifics if I find an opportunity that looks good.
+How does that sound

 Nice, huh?

-That’s because you just told them you’re not going to be sharing anything with them unless you find an opportunity worth sharing.
+That’s because, in essence, you told them you’re not going to be sharing anything with them unless you find an opportunity worth sharing.

-One more thing: If their reaction to what you just told them is less than positive, don’t say a word.
-Just do what you feel is right.
+One more thing: If their reaction to what you just told them is less than positive, don’t say another word about it.
+Just focus on your dream.

-Remember, you didn’t tell them you’re going to buy a franchise.
+Remember, you didn’t tell them you were going to buy a franchise.

 You only told them that you’re considering it.